Analysing Multiscale Clusterings with Persistent Homology: Conclusion

-Several future steps are planned to develop the MCF framework further.
-One goal is to compute minimal generators of the MCF persistent homology classes to locate not only when but also where conflicts emerge in the dataset.
-Furthermore, we currently work on a bootstrapping scheme for MCF inspired by~\cite{caoApproximatingPersistentHomology2022} that enables MCF applications to larger data sets and while first experimental results are promising a theoretical underpinning and estimation of error rates has to be established next.
-It also remains open to compare our measures of persistent hierarchy and persistent conflict with other information-theoretic measures from the literature such as conditional entropy or the uncertainty coefficient.
+Several additional open research directions remain.
+One goal is to compute minimal generators of the MCF PH classes to locate not only when, but also where, conflicts emerge in the data set.
+Furthermore, we are currently working on a bootstrapping scheme for MCF inspired by~\autocite{caoApproximatingPersistentHomology2022}, which would enable the application of MCF to larger data sets; yet, while our initial experimental results are promising, a theoretical underpinning and estimation of error rates still need to be established.
+In particular, this requires further analysis of the stability of the MCF for small perturbations in the sequence of partitions and we plan to study the effect of (locally) randomizing or inverting the scale index $t$, which plays the role of a coarsening parameter for sequences of partitions.